ragulbalaji/50.012Networks/project/experiments/misbehaving_receiver/README.md

 5. After the shell script finishes, check out the reproduced plots in the `./plots` directory.
 There are three plots generated, "div.png", "dup.png" and "opt.png", corresponding to ACK division, DupACK spoofing, and Optimistic ACKing attacks, respectively.

+You might want to explore around the various plotting scripts to get a sense on how to use them, as each of them are "slightly different" and were used to generate different plots.

 ## Customizations

 Several parameters related to the attack are customizable.
 Add flags in `run.sh` after `python run_attacks.py` to explore.